honerlaw/serverless-inversify-util/README.md

 [![Build Status](https://travis-ci.org/honerlaw/serverless-inversify-util.svg?branch=master)](https://travis-ci.org/honerlaw/serverless-inversify-util)

 ## Serverless Inversify Util
+This utility should be use in conjunction with the [serverless framework](https://serverless.com/).

-Serverless Inversify Util is a simple utility that wraps serverless config generation, mapping, and packing.
+Serverless Inversify Util is a simple utility that wraps serverless framework's config generation, mapping, and packing.
 This is accomplished using inversify, decorators, TypeScript compiler, and webpack.
 This project was heavily inspired by the inversify-express-utils / routing-controllers / spring boot and other similar frameworks / libraries.

 This set of utilities is very opinionated in how they operate.